-Health-Related Services: U.S. operators may provide service through the establishment of 100 percent U.S.-owned operations, joint ventures with Vietnamese partners or through business cooperation contracts.
+Health-Related Services: U.S. operators may provide services through the establishment of 100 percent U.S.-owned operations, joint ventures with Vietnamese partners or through business cooperation contracts.
 The minimum investment capital is \$20 million for a hospital, \$2 million for a polyclinic, and \$1 million for a specialty unit.

-Tourism and Travel-Related Services: U.S. companies may establish a commercial presence to provide hotel and restaurant services, in conjunction with investment for the construction of a hotel, either in the form of business cooperation contracts, joint ventures with Vietnamese partners, or companies with 100 percent U.S. equity investment.
+Tourism and Travel-Related Services: U.S. companies may establish a commercial presence to provide hotel and restaurant services, provided that this is done in conjunction with investment for the construction of a hotel.
+The commercial presence may take the form of a business cooperation contract, a joint venture with Vietnamese partners, or a company with 100 percent U.S. equity investment.